saharshaker/devops-test-eks/README.md

 ---
 ## Notes & Recommendations

 .tfvars files should not be committed to source control.
-Store sensitive values (e.g., prometheus_key_name, basic-auth credentials, EIP/Subnet IDs if treated as secrets, etc.) in GitHub Secrets (or your CI/CD secret store) and inject them at runtime.
+I Should Store sensitive values (e.g., prometheus_key_name, basic-auth credentials, EIP/Subnet IDs if treated as secrets, etc.) in GitHub Secrets and inject them at runtime.

 For this exercise: the dev .tfvars is committed for grading/demo purposes.